Outimed404/Cybersecurity-Training-and-Resources/README.md

 # CTF Write-Ups

+**This repository is new and currently under 🚧 construction 🚧.
+As I continue to grow in my knowledge and skills in cybersecurity, I will be regularly updating this collection of CTF (Capture The Flag) write-ups and related resources.**

 Welcome to my collection of CTF (Capture The Flag) write-ups, systematically categorized by platform and difficulty.
 These write-ups showcase my journey through various cybersecurity challenges, offering insights into my problem-solving approaches, methodologies, and the tools I use to tackle real-world security scenarios.
 This repository not only serves as a personal reference but also demonstrates my practical skills in cybersecurity, including vulnerability analysis, exploitation, and post-exploitation tactics.

 ## Table of Contents